Spring and Summer Flowers

 There are so many more options in both categories, and so many ways to display your flowers.
 I generally have a mixture of both.
 The photos here, taken by the talented Rikki Snyder, show my summer gardens as well as some pots and other containers I typically plant.

 Traditionally, we think that flowers that grow from bulbs have to be planted in the fall, however, that’s not always the case.
-Here is a great guide to The 5 Best Bulbs to Plant in Spring for Summer Blooms from SmartPot. https://smartpots.com/the-5-best-bulbs-to-plant-in-spring-for-summer-blooms
+Here are some great guides to help you get started: 20 Bulb Flower Types from Happy DIY Home and The 5 Best Bulbs to Plant in Spring for Summer Blooms from SmartPot.

 Whatever you plant, for this spring and summer or for seasons to come, enjoy the colors and fragrances they will provide!